CPAP Care During COVID-19 Pandemic: Cleaning Your Devices

 Why Good CPAP Care is Important During the COVID-19 Pandemic

 Ironically, it is often the body's reaction to a disease rather than the disease itself that causes the most severe symptoms.
-Many of the people who have suffered the most from COVID-19 have developed a condition called acute respiratory distress syndrome (ARDS).
+Many of the people who have suffered the most from Coronavirus (COVID-19) have developed a condition called acute respiratory distress syndrome (ARDS).

-This condition develops as a result of an existing problem — such as COVID-19 — so those who are affected are usually already in the hospital.
+This severe illness develops as a result of an existing problem — such as COVID-19 — so those who are affected are usually already in the hospital.

 The bad news is that ARDS is very severe.

 Aside from the necessary steps like hand washing and remaining indoors, the best thing a CPAP user can do to avoid a serious situation is to stay active (while practicing social distancing), take immune system boosters, follow the medical advice given by your primary care doctor, and use your continuous positive airway pressure or CPAP machine daily.
 You don't want to let COVID-19 catch you with your immune system down.

 Cleaning Your Device: How Often is Often Enough for Good CPAP Care?

 Because of the humid nature of the CPAP device, it gets dirty often.
-In fact, if you do not buy a good CPAP cleaning system or clean your CPAP weekly, the machine is likely to develop mold.
+In fact, if you do not buy a good CPAP cleaning system or clean your CPAP weekly, the machine and face mask are likely to develop mold buildup.
 Today, it is more important than ever to avoid contaminants in your respiratory system, especially those that may lead to medical conditions.

 Like many others, John Heralds, from Florida, would not be able to rest easy without the use of a CPAP machine.
 His sleep medicine doctor recommended that he wash the mask, hose, and humidification tank about once a week on the inside and about once every two weeks on the outside.

-The problem for some is that older humidification tanks don't open easily.
-Plus, for those with mobility issues like arthritis, juggling a CPAP hose in your bathtub twice a week can be a tedious and time-consuming chore.
+The problem for some is that older humidification or water chambers don't open easily.
+Plus, for those with mobility issues like arthritis, juggling a CPAP hose in your bathtub with soapy water twice a week can be a tedious and time-consuming chore.
 If you don't want to clean your CPAP by hand multiple times a week, how can you keep your CPAP machine clean?

 Many users choose to clean their CPAP automatically with products that pump O3 (Ozone) to kill bacteria and mold.
-These systems basically function as detox boxes for the equipment you want to be sterilized which is very helpful since there can be aerosolization or particles of the virus in the air.
+These systems basically function as disinfectant boxes for the equipment you want to be sterilized which is very helpful since there can be aerosolization or particles of the virus in the air.
 Think of the sterilization room in space movies where they blast astronauts in suits with jets of vapor before they can safely come back into contact with others.